Each is defined by how you get out of bed in the morning.

 There are many steps that have to be taken, the first of which is setting your company up for growth.

-From there, you plan, then you organize, and then you execute.
+From there, you plan, then you organize, then you execute.

-Learn what it takes to run a construction business well.
+Learn what it takes to run a constuction business well before you start.

 But it doesn’t work that way.

 You still have to do the hard work of building a brand and a reputation, of being first in your chosen market segment…and then constantly reminding your market who you are.

 Being great isn’t enough.
 Your market has to believe in your greatness.

 All of the effort that you have made in developing your construction knowledge, crafting the right marketing message, setting up a client-centric business, building a knowledgeable crew of subcontractors, and a hundred other tasks will mean nothing if you can’t produce a timely, comprehensive and professional estimate.